rumca-js/Django-link-archive/README.md

 # How does it work?

- - first define a RSS source in "Sources" page, or you manually add a link in "Sources" page
+ - first define a RSS source in "Sources" page
- - RSS sources are checked for new links
+ - RSS sources are checked from time to time if they have new links
  - new links are inserted into database
  - every day your bookmarks can be exported to a repository, if configured
+ - new links are used to populate popular "keywords"

 # Ranking algorithm